 Natural Gas Meter Sets

-Natural gas meter sets consist of three vital components used to safely deliver gas to the house.
+Natural gas meter sets consist of three vital components used to deliver gas to the house safely.
 The gas meter measures gas flow into the building.
 The natural gas regulator reduces and modulates the pressure of the gas to the meter.
 A shutoff valve on the riser pipe, just below the regulator, provides an emergency shut off in the event you smell natural gas in the house.
-(Note: if the shut-off valve is turned off, it is likely the gas distribution company will be needed to reestablish service; a small price to pay in an emergency.)
+(Note: if the shut-off valve is turned off, the gas distribution company will likely be needed to reestablish service; a small price to pay in an emergency.)

 Vent Line Tips